Examinations and Tests

 Placement tests are intended for students who would like to continue studying a Slavic language at the UW, but do not know with which level of language they should begin.

-The Polish, Russian, and Ukrainian placement tests are hour-long written exams and may only be taken one time by a student in any given year.
-The test is administered online via Canvas, and results are typically available within a week.
+The Russian and Ukrainian placement tests are hour-long written exams and may only be taken one time by a student in any given year.
+Results are typically available within a week.
 Please e-mail slavoffice@uw.edu with your UW NetID for access to the placement test.

 Placement tests for BCMS may be arranged on an individual basis.
 Contact Bojan Belić for details.